jforman/virthelper/README.md

 * Ubuntu and Debian installs without needing to download an ISO locally.
 * CoreOS support with ability to provide with a templated Container Linux config file.
 * CoreOS etcd-based cluster support using CoreOS public Discovery service.
+* Secure etcd-client configuration for flannel.
-* Listing disk pools and volumes in those pools.
+* Listing disk pools and volumes in those libvirt disk pools.

 Supported types of virtual machines that can be created:
 * CoreOS
+* Debian
 * Ubuntu
-* Debian

 ## Assumptions